jaimechusid/election-analysis/README.md

     - Arapahoe had 6.7% of the votes and 24,801 total votes.
 - The county with the largest voter turnout was:
     - Denver, which accounted for 82.8% of the votes (306,055 total votes)

+The output of the completed program is shown below:

 ## Election-Audit Summary